-Activity #4: Home Assessment Exercise (25 min.)
+Activity #4: Home Assessment Exercise (40 min.)

-Distribute a copy of Handout 3: Home Assessment Scenarios to each participant and ask them to pull the extra copy of the home assessment tool out of their packets.
-Divide participants into pairs, and assign each pair one of the scenarios to work on.
-Ensure that at least one pair is working on each of the three scenarios.
+Distribute a copy of Handout 3: Home Assessment Scenarios to each participant in addition to three copies of the assessment tool.
 Give participants the following instructions:

-- Break into pairs. - Read your assigned scenario and look at the floor plan of the home.
+- Break into pairs. - Read each scenario and look at the floor plan of the home.
 The shapes with the "S" inside of them indicate existing smoke alarms. - Work with your partner to make X's where an alarm is needed but does not currently exist.
-Also, circle any existing alarms that need to be replaced. - Fill out the assessment tool for your scenario.
-Each of you should fill out the form to get practice. - You have 10 minutes to complete your scenario.
+Also, circle any existing alarms that need to be replaced. - Fill out the assessment tool for each scenario.
+Each of you should fill out the form to get practice. - You have 30 minutes to complete the three scenarios.

-(PowerPoint slides 28, 29, 30)
+(PowerPoint slides 32-34)